 The Compucorp 324G could be called the best engineered calculator of its time.
 Introduced in the year 1972 the 300-line from Computer Design Corporation (CDC) were far ahead of their time.
 CDC, Los Angeles designed an universal data-processor with external ROM's for the operating system and mathematical functions and external RAM for data- and program-storage.

-A lot of different machines appeared in the neat 300-line housing, like the Scientist models 320G, 322G and this 324G:
+A lot of different calculators appeared in the neat 300-Series housing, like the Scientist models 320G, 322G and this 324G:

 Don't miss the wonderful web-sites of Rick Bensene and Viktor T. Toth to get an impression of the remaining models for financial or statistical operations.
 In Japan this calculator was sold by RICOH as RICOMAC X-822.

-Even calculators in a large desktop housing with integrated printer were introduced between 1972 and 1974:
+Even calculators in a much larger desktop housing with integrated printer were introduced between 1972 and 1974: